-Growth Habit: An erect plant which can reach a height of 2.75m but normally averages 1-1.5m.
-Hemlock has hollow, pale green stems with purplish patches.
-The plant also has large, pale green leaves, similar to carrot leaves.
+Growth Habit: An erect plant which can reach a height of 2.75 m, but normally averages 1-1.5 m.
+Hemlock has hollow, pale green stems with red or purplish patches on the lower stem.
+The plant also has large, pale green leaves, similar to carrot leaves, but can be distinguished by its unpleasant smell, the smooth texture, light green color and the presence of blotches on the stems.

 Type of Plant: Hemlock can be an annual or biennial.

-Flowers: Broad flower heads are produced in summer, which comprise hundreds of tiny white flowers.
+Flowers: Broad flower heads are produced in summer, which comprise hundreds of tiny white flowers, loosely clustered and each flower has five petals.

 Fruit/Seed: Thousands of tiny seeds are produced in autumn.